dshin25k/projds/README.md

 -   This project will loosely tied to the certificate courses but some technologies may be added, removed, or replaced.

--   The following technologies  will be used for this project:
+-   Based on PERN stack, the following technologies will be used for this project:

     -   HTML
     -   CSS